NormandErwan/ArucoUnity/docs/articles/calibrate-a-camera.md

 - Configure the calibration board on the `PinholeCameraCalibration` game object (*Fig.3*).
   - Set the `CalibrationBoard` with a charuco board or a grid board.
 Both are already created in the scene to help you.
-  - Configure the calibration board object by measuring the one you just printed.
-Units are in meters.
+  - Configure the calibration board object by measuring the one you just printed : units are in meters this time.
 The `ArucoObjectDisplayer` helps you visualize the configured board to see if it's match with the printed one.
 Don't switch x and y values.
 - Optionally adjust parameters on the `PinholeCameraCalibration` game object.
   - Set the output camera parameters file with `CameraParametersController`.
 The folder is relative to [persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) in builds or to the "Asset" folder of your projet in the editor.
 If the filename is empty, it will be automatically generated from the Aruco camera used.
   - Configure the board detection with `DetectorParametersController` parameters.
 They are described on the Detector Parameters section of the [ArUco camera calibration tutorial](https://docs.opencv.org/master/d5/dae/tutorial_aruco_detection.html).